 “There is an indisputable call for Christians to care about our fellow brothers and sisters.
 Coal is causing illness and death.
 It is not providing for human flourishing,” she said.

-Young people raised in evangelical churches are wrestling with "a panoply of issues that the religious right wants to lock together," such as views on science, gender roles and sexuality, said Kearns, the Drew Theological School professor.
-As a result, he added, evangelical churches are losing a lot of young people as they grow into adulthood.
+Young people raised in evangelical churches are wrestling with “a panoply of issues that the religious right wants to lock together,” such as views on science, gender roles and sexuality, said Kearns, the Drew Theological School professor.
+As a result, she added, evangelical churches are losing a lot of young people as they grow into adulthood.